Background to the regulations

 Development of the regulations

 When preparing the regulations, MBIE took into consideration the current terminology used in the 2015 New Zealand Dam Safety Guidelines.
-During the development of the regulations, MBIE engaged with the Technical Working Group for Dam Safety, comprising of representatives from NZSOLD, regional authorities, dam owners, and other industry advocates and professionals.
+During the development of the regulations, MBIE engaged with the Technical Working Group for Dam Safety, comprising of representatives from New Zealand Society on Large Dams (NZSOLD), regional authorities, dam owners, and other industry advocates and professionals.
 MBIE has also worked closely with Engineering New Zealand Te Ao Rangahau on the Recognised Engineer qualification and competency requirements.

 The regulations were also informed by feedback received from MBIE's public consultation on dam safety in 2019.
 The consultation document and a summary of submissions are available on the MBIE website.

-The two-year timeframe between the regulations being made (12 May 2022) and coming into force (13 May 2024) was to allow time for dam owners, technical practitioners, Recognised Engineers and regional authorities to prepare for their new responsibilities.
+The two-year timeframe between the regulations being made (12 May 2022) and coming into force (13 May 2024) was to allow time for dam owners, technical practitioners, Recognised Engineers and regional authorities to understand and prepare for the regulations.
 For example, so dam owners could check if their dam is large enough to be impacted by the regulations.

 Following additional targeted consultation, in March 2024 the Government decided to raise the height and volume thresholds for classifiable dams to four metres or higher and 20,000 or more cubic metres of stored liquid.